sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gstreamer1-plugins-ugly-free</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : GStreamer streaming media framework "ugly" plugins
+Short desc    : GStreamer streaming media framework "ugly" plugins
 URL          : http://gstreamer.freedesktop.org/
-Лицензия     : LGPLv2+ and LGPLv2
+License      : LGPLv2+ and LGPLv2
-Описание     : GStreamer is a streaming media framework, based on graphs of elements which
+Descript     : GStreamer is a streaming media framework, based on graphs of elements which
              : operate on media data.
              :
              : This package contains plug-ins whose license is not fully compatible with LGPL.